Table of Contents

 Intermediate

-These audio interfaces have more features than beginner models.
+These audio interfaces have more features than beginner models, offering enhancements like multiple inputs, cue mixes, onboard DSP, and higher-quality electronics.

-• PreSonus Quantum 2626 – this model features eight mic or line inputs, sixteen digital inputs, and eight analog and sixteen digital outputs.
-It also has two headphone levels and volume control for one set of studio monitors, along with MIDI support.
+• Features: Eight mic/line inputs, sixteen digital inputs, eight analog outputs, sixteen digital outputs, dual headphone outputs, volume control for studio monitors, and MIDI support.

 Professional